 Like other California cities, the city of Los Angeles has codes that it requires its residents to abide by.
-Failed compliance to these codes does not typically warrant an automatic criminal complaint, but rather a "Notice to Comply."
-In some circumstances, failure to comply or alleged failure to comply can result in criminal charges.
+Failed compliance to these codes does not typically warrant an automatic criminal complaint, but rather a “Notice to Comply.”
+In some circumstances, failure to comply or alleged failure to comply can result in serious charges.
 Code violations can be a simple fix, or they could be nearly impossible for a tenant to comply with.
-If you received a code violation in Los Angeles, then speak with a Los Angeles criminal defense lawyer at Martinian & Associates for legal counsel.

 Who inspects homes and apartments in Los Angeles?

 The Los Angeles Housing Department (LAHD) conducts code inspections throughout the city.
 Specifically, the Code Enforcement Division utilizes the Systematic Code Enforcement Program to inspect properties.
 If this agency is going to inspect your property, it is required that you, if you are the owner, are notified at least 30 days before the scheduled inspection.
 The actual posting of the notice will take place about a week before the inspection.
 The LAHD inspects all properties to ensure that they meet all the requirements laid out in city and state laws.

 If repairs are not completed within the time period specified on the Notice to Comply, the owner will be summoned to an administrative hearing at the Housing Department to determine the reason for non-compliance and when the required repairs will be completed.
 If further enforcement steps become necessary, the file may be forwarded to the Office of the City Attorney as a criminal complaint.